Trivernis/snekdown/README.md

 max_height = 500

+# Visual adjustments
 [formatting]
 # how bibliography references should be displayed
 bib_ref_display = '{{number}}'

+# the chosen theme for the document
+# one of: GithubLight, SolarizedLight, OceanLight, SolarizedDark, OceanDark
+theme = 'GithubLight'

 # custom metadata
 # String -> String Mappings